Coelecanth/project3-waterBlogged/README.md

 ### Acknowledgements

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support and deep knowlege and help advice throughout this project throughout the development of this project.
-His support which kept me going during periods of self doubt and imposter syndrome.
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support and deep knowlege and help advice throughout the development of this project, and his support which kept me going during periods of self doubt and imposter syndrome.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance, patience with troubleshooting and debugging my project issues.
 - I would like to thank my tutor Ben Smith at Bristol college for his help and advice.
+- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for showing "I'm not the only one", and persisting.